Spotting Fake Rolex Watches

 Rolex watches are the epitome of luxury and a coveted status symbol.
 More than 700,000 of them are produced for the global market every year.
 However, they are also one of the most counterfeited watches in the world.
 If the price sounds too good to be true, it probably is.
 To shoppers in the know, spotting a fake Rolex can be easy.
+Sometimes it can be easy to get tricked by a beautiful lookalike timepiece.
 Look for the following characteristics before making a deal that sounds ridiculously too good to be true.

 1. Check the metal: Rolex uses only stainless steel, platinum, and 18K gold.
 A Rolex is never 14K gold or any other metal or glass.
 It also does not have any engraving on the back.
 However, a used Rolex may have a personal engraving.
 Faded gold or metal showing through the metal marks, especially on the bracelet, helps you spot a fake Rolex.

-2. Check the date magnification: Rolex watches have a magnification glass called a “Cyclops” above the date.
+2. Check the date magnification: Make sure you look closely for this one.
+Rolex watches have a magnification glass called a “Cyclops” above the date.
 The date should be magnified 2.5 times, making the date jump out and take up the entire magnification bubble.
 Most counterfeit Rolex watches omit the Cyclops or include a less effective lens.
 They may have a magnification of 1.5 times or lower.
 If the date through the Cyclops or from the side looks the same size or is difficult to see, it makes it easy to spot a fake Rolex.

 3. Check the model case number: Rolex watches have sealed back cases, so it will be difficult to look inside.
 Rolex etches the model (case) number between the lugs at 12 o’clock, and the serial number is between the lugs at 6 o’clock.
 Many fake Rolex watches have a model and serial number in the correction positions, however, Rolex’s real models and serial numbers can be found with a quick Google search.